There’s 2 common misconceptions in engineering West Coast – East Coast data centers:

 So how does that help us with multi-master database latency?

 - for 2-phase/sync commit, 31-35 ms for a medium to high volume of OLTP transactions isn’t workable, especially over the Public Internet.
 But 17-20 ms of reliable latency is fundamentally different.
 (10 ms is the same as public Internet latency from San Jose to Las Vegas!)
 An optimized ecommerce store application would work with a reliable latency near 20 ms. (Confirmed with Percona Consulting.)

 - if that’s not workable, think beyond 2-phase commit.
-Lamport/vector clock algorithms have been available since 1988, and have been implemented in Voldemort and soon in Redis (soon you can delegate database session handling, etc. to Redis if you need cross-DC availability.)
+Lamport/vector clock algorithms have been available since 1988, and have been implemented in Voldemort and since 2018 in Redis (so you can delegate database session handling, etc. to Redis if you need cross-DC availability.)
 Cassandra uses last-write wins and is DC-aware.
 Use NTP/GPS/optimization like Google Spanner does.